kayedm/vc-hide-groups/README.md

 ## Installation

 ### 1.
-Clone the <a href=https://github.com/Vendicated/Vencord>Vencord</a> repo and add HideGroups.tsx to src/userplugins (create one if neccesary).
+Clone the <a href=https://github.com/Vendicated/Vencord>Vencord</a> repo and add HideGroups.tsx to src/userplugins (create the folder if neccesary).

 ### 2.
-build the app using npm run build and npm run inject to apply to discord.
+Build the app using npm run build and npm run inject to apply to discord.

 ### 3.
 Enable the plugin in settings.